Maikxx/web-design-1819/README.md

 * Take a look at access keys.
 * Focus on multiple small items.
 * It should initially just work for the user, then be pleasurable to use.

+## Process

+* [ ] Write a user scenario.
+* [ ] Explain how the exclusive design principles will work on this demo (as well as how to test it).
+* [ ] How to use Joshua Porters design principles in this excercise.
+(Explain how the principle works and how to implement it.)

 ## Sources